Turekkerem/WannaKerem/README.md

 ---

+>[!TIP]
+> I know that virtual machine and all that stuff but if you are new...
+> REMEMBER TO MAKE A SNAPSHOT

+---

 ## Bonus: Legacy Module – `old_very_cryptographically_insecure`

 Alright, let's address the elephant in the repo.
 There's a folder called `old_very_cryptographically_insecure` – and yes, that name is intentionally dramatic.